- Set Rules and Boundaries

-- Teach them to keep private info private
+- Teach your kids to keep private info private

 - Take advantage of your browser's "parental controls."
 This will give you peace of mind.

 - Be involved in your child's online chat sessions.